- Course type: Self-paced

 Percentage of total score: 25%

-What you'll study: Conditioning and training principles for improving physical fitness, principles to develop aerobic endurances, cardiorespiratory fitness activities, strength, muscular endurance and flexibility, ways to determine body fat content, how to improve body composition, designing a personalized fitness plan, tips for maintaining a healthy weight, good nutritional choices, factors that contribute to being overweight or obese, working fitness into daily life, mental and physical benefits of activity, how fitness can promote positive behavior and how culture influences expectations related to body image and physical appearance are among the topics covered in this part of the test.
+What you'll study: Topics covered in this part of the test include conditioning and training principles for improving physical fitness, principles to develop aerobic endurances, cardiorespiratory fitness activities, strength, muscular endurance and flexibility, ways to determine body fat content, improving body composition, designing a personalized fitness plan, tips for maintaining a healthy weight, good nutritional choices, factors that contribute to being overweight or obese, working fitness into daily life, mental and physical benefits of activity, promoting positive behavior with fitness, cultural influences on body image and physical appearance.

 The Physical Education Program